 Commonly accepted international certifications:

-• SBINZ (New Zealand) / Snowsafe Australia — less common but accepted at some private schools
+- NZSIA (New Zealand Ski Instructors Alliance) / Snowsport Australia - less common but accepted at some private schools

 The key distinction: national ski schools (ESF in France, ÖSV-affiliated schools in Austria) typically require country-specific qualifications.
 Private ski schools catering to international guests have more flexibility and are the entry point for most international instructors.